 Giselle: Car seat & stroller for newborn in an older car without ISOfix

 Preparing for bub’s arrival can be quite stressful—you’ve got to prepare everything from clothes to strollers and car seats that fit your lifestyle.
-Giselle, like almost every new parent, has begun her baby gear but is met with a bottleneck; she’s got a hard time figuring out which seat is compatible with the cars she and her husband own.
+Giselle, like almost every new parent, has begun her research on baby gear in Singapore but is met with a bottleneck; she’s got a hard time figuring out which seat is compatible with the cars she and her husband own.
 Read to find out what Elise recommends!

 Giselle has just started her research journey and is still unaware of the category of the car seat she wants for her baby.
 She’s looking for a car seat that will keep bub safe from birth and beyond.
 The car seat should also fit in Giselle’s Subaru Impreza car (has top tether anchor) and her husband’s BMW 335i Coupe (has both top tether anchor and ISOfix).